ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 Keep the following limitations in mind when you use secure boot.

-* Secure boot is available on only third-generation Sapphire Rapids-based virtual servers with the exception of the following profiles.
+* Secure boot is available on only third-generation Sapphire Rapids-based virtual servers except the following profiles.
    - mx3d-128x1280
    - mx3d-176x1760
    - bx3d-176x880

-If you resize a virtual server that is secure boot-enabled to a profile that is secure boot-disabled (and vice-versa), the topology of PCIe devices changes.
-Depending on the operating system, this topology change can rename devices and realign PCI address.
-The I/O performance can also change.{: note}
+If you resize a virtual server that has secure boot-enabled to a profile that is secure boot-disabled (and vice-versa), the topology of PCIe devices changes.
+Depending on the operating system, this topology change can rename devices and realign the PCI address.
+The I/O performance can also change.

 Secure boot does not provide protection in the following circumstances.